See both, detailed user stories and the bigger picture, in a user centered way.

 You will learn how to…

-- use a User (Customer) Journey Map as backbone for all stories on the horizontal axis;
+- use a User Journey on the horizontal axis;

-- map User Stories to the User Journey on the vertical axis to make priorities and releases visible
+- map User Stories to the User Journey on the vertical axis and

 Story mapping is fostering communication